damieng/ESP8266MultiWeMoSwitch/README.md

-# Emulate WeMo switches on an ESP8266 WiFi controller
+# WeMo compatible switches on an ESP8266 WiFi board
-Create your own Alexa compatible switch for under $10
+Create your own Alexa capable switch for under $10

 This has been tested with a NodeMCU v1.0 (USB based dev kit) as well as a LinkNode R4 (serial with 4 relays)